Hawkridge, Chittlehampton: Baldwin Acland (1533–1572)

 Anthony's eldest son and heir was Baldwin Acland (1533–1572).
 He married Gertrude Stapleton (died 1604), daughter and heiress of George Stapleton of Rempstone, Nottinghamshire, by whom he had four sons and one daughter.
 Gertrude (possibly a sister of Anthony Stapleton (c.1514–1574), MP) inherited the manor of Rempstone from her cousin Faith Stapleton, daughter and heiress of Henry Stapleton of Rempstone, and sold it to Gabriel Armstrong.
 The arms of Stapleton of Rempstone (Argent, two bends wavy sable) are the same as the ancient arms of Stapledon of Annery, Monkleigh in North Devon, as visible on the monument of Walter de Stapledon Bishop of Exeter in Exeter Cathedral.

 Baldwin's eldest surviving son was Anthony Acland of Hawkridge (see below) and his second son was John Acland (died 1641), of the parish of St Olave in the City of Exeter, a merchant who was Mayor of Exeter in 1627 and founded his own prominent but short-lived branch of the Acland family who were merchants in that city.
 His own second son was John Acland (1615–1674) of Exeter, also Mayor of Exeter (in 1666), but died without surviving male children, leaving two daughters as co-heiresses, both of whom married into the prominent Exeter family of Duck, Margery Acland (1656–1695) having married the lawyer Arthur Duck (1580–1648), MP.
 The eldest son of John Acland (died 1641) of Exeter was Baldwin Acland (1607–1672), Treasurer of Exeter Cathedral and one of the Worthies of Devon of the biographer John Prince (1643–1723), whose wife was his niece.

 Anthony Acland (1568–1614)

 Anthony Acland (1568–1614) of Hawkridge was Baldwin's eldest son and heir, aged only four at the death of his father.
-His mother Gertrude re-married to Leonard Yeo of North Petherwin, Devon, by whom she had a further son Edmond Yeo, whose mural monument survives in Chittlehampton Church, who married Elizabeth Killigrew, daughter of John Killigrew of Arwennack in Cornwall.
+His mother Gertrude remarried to Leonard Yeo of North Petherwin, Devon, by whom she had a further son Edmond Yeo, whose mural monument survives in Chittlehampton Church, who married Elizabeth Killigrew, daughter of John Killigrew of Arwennack in Cornwall.

 Anthony married his step-father's niece, Anna Weekes, the daughter of William Weekes of Honeychurch, Devon, by his wife Arminell Yeo, daughter of John Yeo of Hatherleigh.
 Their two children were son and heir Baldwin (see below), and a daughter Gertrude, who in 1611 at Chittlehampton married Abell Rolle (born 1583) of the wealthy, influential and widespread Rolle family of Devon.